Science

 "I believe there are no questions that science can't answer" - Stephen Hawking

 Towards the end of Year 9 students are offered a choice of Key Stage 4 Science courses based on their ability and attainment.
 Current Year 9 students will be studying for a new specification for GCSE.
 The majority of students will study for Combined Science GCSE.
 The qualification is worth two GCSEs.
-The more able students are offered the opportunity to study for separate GCSEs in Biology, Chemistry and Physics (worth three GCSEs).
+More able students who intend to further their studies at A level in science or have an aspiration to enter a science related employment area, are offered the opportunity to study for separate GCSEs in Biology, Chemistry and Physics.

 Combined Science GCSE (equivalent to two GCSEs) Students have 10 lessons per fortnight.